akibsayyed/pwnss7/README.md

 # pwnss7

 Detect and demonstrate SIGTRAN vulnerabilities.
+Examples of vulnerabilities found using this toolset have been presented at BlackHat USA 2019, [slides here](https://i.blackhat.com/USA-19/Thursday/us-19-Teissier-Mobile-Interconnect-Threats-Up.pdf), or [here](https://github.com/gteissier/mobile-interconnect-threats/blob/master/us-19-Teissier-Mobile-Interconnect-Threats-How-Next-Gen-Products-May-Be-Already-Outdated.pdf).

 Named after the venerable Pythonic pwntools, this toolset helps to: